njelly/TofuECS/README.md

 ---

 This repo contains a solution with four projects: TofuECS, TofuECS.Utilities, and TofuECS.Tests, and UnsafeCollections.
 TofuECS and UnsafeCollections are required.
-TofuECS.Utilities contains some classes I thought would be useful for game developers, such as a implementation of a very fast RNG.
+TofuECS.Utilities contains some classes I thought would be useful for game developers, such as an implementation of a very fast RNG.
 TofuECS.Tests contains unit tests.

 ECS frameworks are fun to code in and offer performance benefits against the typical GameObject/MonoBehaviour Unity workflow, all while presenting a clear separation of logic from views (for example: your GameObjects, Meshes, Sprites, etc.).
 They solve a problem that is very common in game development: messy class hierarchies that make it difficult to share code between two unrelated classes. ***Essentially, an ECS is a data structure containing the entire state of your game (or simulation) at every moment, with rules on how to alter that data over time.***